DinoChiesa/Gemini-Function-Calling/README.md

   agents or chatbots, I'd use MCP, probably via [jlowin's FastMCP framework](https://github.com/jlowin/fastmcp).

 This repo remains valuable, to illustrate and clarify the fundamentals and the underlying interactions.
+This might be a good thing to go through, and try out, if you are learning MCP and want to understand its purpose, rather than trying to understand the specifics of the protocol.

 ## Background